Immediate summary

 Why it's interesting:

-- easy access from the N10
+• easy access via the N10

-- nice variety of roads
+• nice variety of roads

-- reasonable traffic even at weekends
+• reasonable traffic even on weekends

-Perfect for smooth progress on open roads.
+Perfect for progressing smoothly on open roads.

 5. The banks of the Marne (east)